 The property is served by Floral Park Road, a master planned primary road in the MPOT.
 The required right-of-way dedication was achieved with a prior PPS.
-The PPS accommodates this master-planned road; therefore, the PPS would conform with the MPOT and the master plan recommendations for vehicular transportation, if approved.
+The PPS accommodates this master-planned road; therefore, the PPS would conform with the MPOT and master plan recommendations for vehicular transportation, if approved.

-Based on the preceding findings, and notwithstanding the recommendation of disapproval, adequate transportation facilities will exist to serve the proposed subdivision, in accordance with Section 24-124 of the Subdivision Regulations, the MPOT, and the master plan, if the application is approved with the appropriate trip cap.
+Based on the preceding findings, staff has determined that a traffic analysis is required to assess whether adequate transportation facilities will exist to serve the proposed subdivision, as required in accordance with Section 24-124 of Subdivision Regulations.
+The study would be needed to further analyze the proposed subdivision's conformity to the MPOT and master plan.
+Accordingly, staff recommends disapproval of this application, because such a traffic analysis has not been provided.

-8. Site Layout and Access-The subject application would create 26 single-family attached lots.
-Pedestrian access to the fronts of the lots would be provided from the north along Floral Park Road, from the east along St. Mary's View Road, from the south along a sidewalk abutting the existing village green, and from the west along a sidewalk on proposed Parcel Y. Vehicular access to the rears of the lots would be from a private alley with two points of access onto Bailey's Pond Road.
+8. Site Layout and Access-The subject application would create 21 single-family attached lots and an HOA open space parcel on which temporary uses are proposed.
+Pedestrian access to the fronts of the lots would be provided from the north along Floral Park Road, from the east along St. Mary's View Road, and from the south from the existing village green.
+Pedestrian access to Parcel Y would be provided from Bailey's Pond Road.
+Vehicular access to Parcel Y and the rears of the lots is proposed to be from a private alley with two points of access onto Bailey's Pond Road.

-The use of private alleys to serve townhouse development in the L-A-C Zone is permitted, in accordance with Section 24-128(b)(7)(A), with the stipulation that when alleys are used to serve townhouse lots the lots must also front on a public street.
-However, in this case, the applicant has proposed that Lots 25-36 instead front on private open space.
-Specifically, Lots 25-31 are proposed to front on the village green (off-site Parcel T) while Lots 32-36 are proposed to front on Parcel Y, an open space parcel between the lots and Bailey's Pond Road.
+The use of private alleys to serve development in the L-A-C Zone is permitted, in accordance with Section 24-128(b)(7)(A), with the stipulation that when alleys are used to serve lots the lots must also front on a public street.
+However, in this case, the applicant has proposed that Lots 25-31 instead front on private open space.
+Specifically, the lots are proposed to front on the village green (off-site Parcel T).
 In order to permit the use of alleys to serve these lots, the applicant has requested a variation from Section 24-128(b)(7)(A).